Preparation of Listing Document

 Publication of application proof

 If a listing application is returned on the grounds that the application proof is not substantially complete, there will be an eight-week moratorium imposed before a listing application can be resubmitted.
-In addition, the names of the applicant and sponsor(s) will be published on the HKEx's website.
-However, the implementation of this latter requirement has also been deferred until 1 April 2014.
+In addition, the names of the applicant and sponsor(s) will be published on the HKEX’s website.

-An application proof to be published on the HKEx's website (AP-Publication) must be redacted to exclude information about the offering, price or means of subscribing for the equity securities, but only to the extent necessary in order not to constitute a prospectus under the Companies Ordinance.
+An application proof to be published on the HKEX’s website (AP-Publication) must be redacted to exclude information about the offering, price or means of subscribing for the equity securities, but only to the extent necessary in order not to constitute a prospectus under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
+32).
 The AP-Publication must also include adequate warning statements advising viewers of the legal status of the AP-Publication.
-The HKEx has adopted a new Practice Note 22 that sets out the information that must be included and the timing for the AP-Publication.
-In addition, new guidance letters GL56-13 and GL57-13 provide further guidance on content requirements and logistical arrangements for publication of application proofs.
+The HKEX Practice Note 22 that sets out the information that must be included and the timing for the AP-Publication.
+In addition, guidance letters GL56-13 and GL57-13 provide further guidance on content requirements and logistical arrangements for publication of application proofs.

-There are exemptions from the requirement to publish an application proof (i) if the applicant has been listed on a recognised stock exchange for not less than five years and has a market capitalisation of US$200 million or more, or (ii) by waiver (to be considered on a case by case basis) in the case of a spin-off listing.
+There are exemptions from the requirement to publish an application proof (i) if the applicant has been listed on a recognised stock exchange for not less than five years and has a significantly large market capitalisation (as determined by the HKEX from time to time) or (ii) by waiver (to be considered on a case by case basis) in the case of a spin-off listing of an overseas listed parent upon application by the new applicant.

 Verification of the prospectus